AlessandroMangili/Assignment_Cogar_group_I/docs/source/behavioural.rst

 Recipe History
 ^^^^^^^^^^^^^^

 Recipe History : List of executed actions.
-It inherits from the "Recipe" object its size  and the order of the actions, and adds:
+It inherits everything from the "Recipe" object, and adds:

 - a boolean indicating whether the action has been executed (used by the "Command Validation" and "Unexpected Condition Check" components) and
 - an integer that indicates the order of execution (used by the "Update On Execution Actions" component);